These Are the Best Stores for Deals on Back-to-School Tech

 Best Buy's Student Deals

 Best Buy offers some of the best discount for students we seen online, especially this time of year.
 All you need is a valid .edu email address and you'll be sent a code that can give you big discount on laptops or accessories that might already be on sale.
-And sometimes that includes Apple products!
 The best way to shop it is to keep an eye out for the regular sales and then combine that with an educational discount.

-It's never easy to get a discount on Apple products, unless you buy through their education section, which offers discounts not only to students, but to educators and school staff, as well (see the eligibility requirements, here).
+It's never easy to get a discount on Apple products, unless you buy through their education section, which offers discounts not only to students, but to educators and school staff, as well.
 While not always the lowest prices, even with the education discount, right now they are running a big promotion that features a pair of Beats wireless headphones or earphones with the purchase of a laptop or tablet.
 It's literally their best offer of the year.
 Just be careful to check the prices of the model laptop or tablet you wish to buy to make sure another store like Best Buy or B&H Photo don't have it for significantly less.

 Save on Sale Tax